The photographer and artist Idan Wizen

-He was born on October 26, 1984 in Tel Aviv.
+Idan was born on October 26, 1984, in Tel Aviv.
 In 2002, he joined the Paris II Panthéon-Assas University to start studying economics and management.
-But soon, he realizes that his favorite fields are art, photography and advertising.
+But soon, the artist realized that his favorite fields were art, photography, and advertising.

-He then joined Sup de Pub, from which he graduated with a Masters degree in artistic direction in 2007.
-In 2008, he also finalized his Masters at “University of the arts of London”.
+He then joined Sup de Pub, from which he graduated with a Master’s degree in the artistic direction in 2007.
+In 2008, he also got his Masters at “University of the arts of London”.

-Back in Paris, after a brief experience as a marketing manager in cosmetics, he founded a communication agency, Studio Idan.
-Working both on Print and on the Web, we count among its clients Inéo-GDF, Crédit Agricole, CFDT …
+Back in Paris, after a brief experience as a marketing manager in cosmetics, Idan Wizen founded a communication agency, Studio Idan, working on print, on the web, and photography.

-In parallel to this activity, he began to photograph, on April 18, 2009, for the project “Who’s that nude in the living room?”.
-His light management, the unique rendering of his photos, but above all his sympathy, the ability to make anyone beautiful and the confidence of the models he manages to win very quickly, mean that more and more people are coming to be shooted for the project.
-Today more than 2000 people have already come.
+In parallel to this activity, Idan began to photograph, and that’s how on April 18, 2009, was founded the project “Who’s That Nude in the Living Room?”.
+His light management, the unique rendering of the photos, the ability to make anyone beautiful, and the confidence of the models he manages to win very quickly, meaning that more and more people are coming to pose for the project, that counts more than 2000 participants till the present day.

 A word from Idan

-I’m creating strong and striking images for one purpose : I want my images to provoke thought and discussion.
+I’m creating strong and striking images for one purpose: I want my images to provoke thought and discussion.
 I want the viewer to question himself, question his certainties, learn to see things differently.
-Pondering two levels: the individual and societal.
-At the individual level, I want my work to take the viewer on a journey to think about the constraints their minds self-impose, of acceptance of their body, or to help find the beauty in all shapes, sizes, and flaws.
-At the societal level, my reflections turn to the choices we will have to make tomorrow: our morals, our environment, our responsibility towards future generations, our relationship to science, to the transformation of homo sapiens into a new species…
+Pondering on two levels: the individual and societal.
+On the individual level, I want my work to take the viewer on a journey to think about the constraints his mind self-imposes, of acceptance of his body, or to help find beauty in all shapes, sizes, and flaws.
+On the societal level, my reflections turn to the choices we will have to make tomorrow: our morals, our environment, our responsibility towards future generations, our relationship to science, to the transformation of homo sapiens into a new species…

 These images come from a wide inspiration, mainly from writings, such as those of Bernard Werber or Yuval Noah Harari, but also great photographers like David Lachapelle or Jill Greenberg.
 Not to mention, of course, my pop culture, ranging from Marvel to Tolkien through the Rock and Metal music of the 70s and 80s.